Adobe (NASDAQ:ADBE) Announces Earnings Results

-Adobe (NASDAQ:ADBE – Get Free Report) issued its earnings results on Wednesday.
-The software company reported $4.27 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $4.13 by $0.14, MarketWatch Earnings reports.
-Adobe had a return on equity of 37.73% and a net margin of 27.11%.
-The business had revenue of $5.05 billion during the quarter, compared to analysts’ expectations of $5.01 billion.
-During the same quarter in the prior year, the firm earned $2.78 EPS.
-The business’s revenue for the quarter was up 11.6% compared to the same quarter last year.
+Adobe (NASDAQ:ADBE – Get Free Report) posted its quarterly earnings data on Wednesday.
+The software company reported $4.27 EPS for the quarter, beating analysts’ consensus estimates of $4.13 by $0.14, MarketWatch Earnings reports.
+The company had revenue of $5.05 billion for the quarter, compared to analyst estimates of $5.01 billion.
+Adobe had a net margin of 27.97% and a return on equity of 39.31%.
+Adobe’s quarterly revenue was up 11.6% on a year-over-year basis.
+During the same period in the previous year, the business posted $2.78 earnings per share.

-In other news, CAO Mark S. Garfield sold 116 shares of the firm’s stock in a transaction on Wednesday, October 25th.
-The stock was sold at an average price of $533.56, for a total value of $61,892.96.
-Following the completion of the transaction, the chief accounting officer now directly owns 4,055 shares of the company’s stock, valued at $2,163,585.80.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In related news, EVP Scott Belsky sold 1,991 shares of Adobe stock in a transaction on Tuesday, October 24th.
-The stock was sold at an average price of $544.39, for a total transaction of $1,083,880.49.
-Following the completion of the sale, the executive vice president now owns 21,467 shares of the company’s stock, valued at $11,686,420.13.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CAO Mark S. Garfield sold 116 shares of Adobe stock in a transaction on Wednesday, October 25th.
-The shares were sold at an average price of $533.56, for a total value of $61,892.96.
-Following the sale, the chief accounting officer now directly owns 4,055 shares of the company’s stock, valued at approximately $2,163,585.80.
+In related news, CAO Mark S. Garfield sold 264 shares of the stock in a transaction dated Monday, September 18th.
+The stock was sold at an average price of $524.70, for a total value of $138,520.80.
+Following the completion of the transaction, the chief accounting officer now owns 4,055 shares of the company’s stock, valued at $2,127,658.50.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, CAO Mark S. Garfield sold 96 shares of the stock in a transaction that occurred on Monday, October 16th.
+The stock was sold at an average price of $553.18, for a total transaction of $53,105.28.
+Following the sale, the chief accounting officer now directly owns 4,055 shares in the company, valued at approximately $2,243,144.90.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CAO Mark S. Garfield sold 264 shares of the stock in a transaction that occurred on Monday, September 18th.
+The stock was sold at an average price of $524.70, for a total value of $138,520.80.
+Following the sale, the chief accounting officer now owns 4,055 shares in the company, valued at $2,127,658.50.
 The disclosure for this sale can be found here.
-Insiders sold 2,467 shares of company stock valued at $1,337,400 over the last three months.
-Company insiders own 0.24% of the company’s stock.
+Over the last 90 days, insiders sold 2,467 shares of company stock valued at $1,337,400.
+Insiders own 0.24% of the company’s stock.

+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+VELA Investment Management LLC increased its position in Adobe by 122.2% in the 1st quarter.
+VELA Investment Management LLC now owns 1,958 shares of the software company’s stock valued at $892,000 after acquiring an additional 1,077 shares during the period.
+Bornite Capital Management LP acquired a new stake in Adobe in the 1st quarter valued at approximately $15,947,000.
+United Bank increased its position in Adobe by 34.7% in the 1st quarter.
+United Bank now owns 2,109 shares of the software company’s stock valued at $961,000 after acquiring an additional 543 shares during the period.
+Mirae Asset Global Investments Co.
+Ltd. increased its position in Adobe by 21.0% in the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 525,897 shares of the software company’s stock valued at $239,609,000 after acquiring an additional 91,328 shares during the period.
+Finally, Ergoteles LLC increased its position in Adobe by 138.3% in the 1st quarter.
+Ergoteles LLC now owns 6,651 shares of the software company’s stock valued at $3,030,000 after acquiring an additional 3,860 shares during the period.
+80.00% of the stock is currently owned by institutional investors and hedge funds.

 About Adobe